 Halophila species are considered colonising species, capable of rapid recovery following disturbance but low physiological resistance, especially to low light conditions (Kilminster et al. 2015).
-The results of the SMP demonstrate that these species are highly dynamic in time and space, colonising deep waters during sustained periods of high water clarity, and declining following floods and other disturbance events (Longstaff et al.1999).
+The results of the SMP demonstrate that these species are highly dynamic in time and space, colonising deep waters during sustained periods of high-water clarity, and declining following floods and other disturbance events (as demonstrated in 2022) (Longstaff et al.1999).

 There was also a high degree of small-scale heterogeneity in the distribution of different Halophila species (i.e. differences among transects within locations).
-Several processes can interact to control small-scale heterogeneity in seagrass meadows, most notably biological interactions including competition for space with other seagrass species and macroalgae, and grazing (by dugongs and green turtles).
+Several processes can interact to control small-scale heterogeneity in seagrass meadows, most notably biological interactions including competition for space with other seagrass species and macroalgae, and grazing (by dugongs and green turtles) (Hearne et al. 2018).
 Differences in suspended solid concentrations (and associated light availability) can also occur among transects, varying in response to proximity to channels and sand banks.